androidx/github-workflow-webhook-action/README.md

 # GitHub Workflow Webhook Action

-A Github Workflow Webhook that makes a `HTTP POST` request to the given `webhook-url` with a preconfigured `webhook-secret`.
+A Github Workflow Webhook that makes a `HTTP POST` request to the given `url` with a preconfigured `secret`.

 ## Usage